enclustra-bsp/bsp-altera/documentation/3_CLI.md

 3. ME-AA1-480-2I3-D12E-NFX3 (default)
 ```

-The `-o` option allows the user to choose a device option for the selected device by providing the index of a specific device option.
+The `-o` option allows the user to choose a device option for the selected device by providing the name of a specific device option.

 ```
-./build.sh -d Mercury_AA1/Mercury_ST1/MMC -x Linux -o 1
+./build.sh -d Mercury_AA1/Mercury_ST1/MMC -x Linux -o ME-AA1-270-3E4-D11E-NFX3
 ```

 If no device option is selected, the default one will be used.